orena1/pycorrelate/README.rst

 Two types of correlations are implemented:

 - `ucorrelate <https://pycorrelate.readthedocs.io/en/latest/api.html#pycorrelate.pycorrelate.ucorrelate>`__:
-  the classical text-book linear cross-correlation between two signals defined at **uniformly spaced** intervals.
+  the classical textbook linear cross-correlation between two signals defined at **uniformly-spaced** intervals (both signals having the same interval size).
   Only positive lags are computed and a max lag can be specified.
   Thanks to the limit in the computed lags, this function can be much faster than `numpy.correlate <https://docs.scipy.org/doc/numpy/reference/generated/numpy.correlate.html#numpy.correlate>`__.

 - `pcorrelate <https://pycorrelate.readthedocs.io/en/latest/api.html#pycorrelate.pycorrelate.pcorrelate>`__:
-  cross-correlation of discrete events in a point-process.
+  cross-correlation of discrete events in a point-process (a series of timestamps).
 In this case input arrays can be timestamps or positions of "events", for example **photon arrival times**.
   This function implements the algorithm in
   `Laurence et al. Optics Letters (2006) <https://doi.org/10.1364/OL.31.000829>`__.